Gino Strada, Surgeon and EMERGENCY's Founder

 He graduated in Medicine and Surgery at the University of Milan and specialised in Emergency Surgery.

 To complete his training as a medical surgeon, he spent four years in the United States in the 1980s, where he worked on heart and heart-lung transplant surgery at Stanford and Pittsburgh Universities.
-He then moved to England and South Africa, where he trained at Harefield Hospital and Groote Schuur Hospital in Cape Town.
+He then moved to England and South Africa, where he trained at Harefield Hospital in London and Groote Schuur Hospital in Cape Town.

 "What we do, we and others, what we can do with our own strength is perhaps less than a drop in the ocean.
 But I remain of the opinion that it is better that it is there, that drop, because if it were not there it would be worse for everyone.
 That is all.
 It's a tiring job, that of the war surgeon.
 But it is also, for me, a great honour."